 Teenagers have been behind some of the biggest movements of our time - the climate strike was driven by young people.
 Don't play to stereotypes - find out what your audience are really interested in.

 Devoting time to technical studies and published materials isn't enough.
 You need to understand young adults to write about them.
 Observe their interactions.
 Knowing them is the first step to understanding them.
 You were a young adult once, but that was years ago.
 You've changed and so have the things around you.
 It's critical that you see things from the perspective of an 18-year-old if you want to create a believable 18-year-old YA hero.

 Eighty percent of the time, it may seem like the only thing they do is brood.
 But angst is merely one of the many things a YA character will experience.
 Give your characters layers.
 Tons of them.
 Give them everyday worries, and give them something to brood about.
 There must be a reason behind the angst!

 5. Define a Motivation for Your Character

 An essential detail some YA writers seem to forget is backstory.
 For character development to happen, you need to give them a motivation, a reason why they do the things they do.
 This motivation is the reason behind their reaction to situations.
 Don't give them good dialogue just because it sounds pretty.
 There must be a motivation for why they say the things they say and why they do the things they do.
 A character can't say they're complicated simply because it sounds good on paper.
-Show the backstory that makes it so.

 Get to know your characters.
 In young adult novels, they're the foundation of a wondrous story.
 It's the characters that define the genre of young adult literature, not their circumstances.
 So before you pick up your pen and create your great story, thoroughly understand and embrace your hero first.